 You will need FIB files generated from Step T2: Reconstruction or MNI-space NIFTI files.

-**After 2022 June versions, DSI Studio can use all kinds of FIB files (not limited to QSDR FIB with ODF) to construct connectometry database.
+**After the 2022 June versions, DSI Studio can use all kinds of FIB files (not limited to QSDR FIB with ODF) to construct a connectometry database.

 Click on [Correlational Tractography][Step C1: Create a Connectometry Database] to bring up the following database dialog.